Murder of Harvey and Jeannette Crewe: Pardon and Inquiry

 Booth and Yallop wrote to Prime Minister Robert Muldoon to appeal for a Royal Pardon for Arthur, with Booth including a dossier of evidence of police corruption.
 Muldoon ordered an inquiry into all aspects of the case.
-In December 1979, the counsel leading the inquiry reported to Muldoon that it was doubtful that the charges were proved beyond a reasonable doubt.
+In December 1979, the counsel leading the inquiry reported to Muldoon that it was doubtful that the charges had been proved beyond a reasonable doubt.
 On December 18, 1979, after serving nine years in prison, Arthur Allan Thomas was released from prison and returned to his farm.
 He received NZ$950,000 in compensation.

-A Royal Commission of Inquiry was ordered to review the wrongful conviction of Thomas.
+A Royal Commission of Inquiry was ordered to review the conviction.
 The hearings, headed by retired New South Wales Justice Robert Taylor, were contentious, marked by angry exchanges between the judge and police lawyers and witnesses.
 Chris Birt, author of All the Commissioner's Men reported that police leaked evidence from the commission’s closed sessions to the media and sought an injunction in the High Court of New Zealand to try to halt the commission's proceedings.

 Justice Taylor delivered the commission's report to the Governor-General in November 1980.
 It "rejected entirely the notion that any of the evidence put forward... established a motive by Arthur Allan Thomas to kill the Crewes".
 The fact that the jury foreman and one of the detectives were friends was, on its own, sufficient to justify describing the second trial a miscarriage of justice.
 The commission found that the spent cartridge casing had not been left by the murderer, but had been created by police using his impounded gun and ammunition, then planted at the Crewe farmhouse.
 The Royal Commission said: "We consider that this explains why Mr. Hutton described shellcase 350 as containing blue-black corrosion when in fact it did not."
 The Commission's report implicated Detective Inspector Bruce Hutton and Detective Sergeant Lenrick Johnston in police misconduct, and found that the prosecution of Thomas for the murders had been unjustified.

-Despite the commission's description of Hutton and Johnston's conduct as an "unspeakable outrage", Solicitor-General Paul Neazor recommended against prosecuting them, as a number of police officers disputed the claims that the cartridge had been planted, and it would be too difficult to prove the case against the detectives.
+Despite the commission's description of Hutton and Johnston's conduct as an "unspeakable outrage", Solicitor-General Paul Neazor recommended against prosecuting them, as several police officers disputed the claim that the cartridge had been planted and argued that proving the case against the detectives would be too difficult.
 Johnston died in 1978.
 Hutton died in 2013.
 To the end of his life, Hutton denied planting evidence and insisted that he had arrested the right person.
 At his funeral, Deputy Commissioner Mike Bush delivered Hutton's eulogy and stated that “his integrity is beyond reproach.”
 This comment elicited a public outcry and Arthur Thomas requested a retraction and an apology.
 Police Commissioner Peter Marshall defended the eulogy.